Photo Gallery: International Homes

 A 19th-century London home with vintage charm.

 A reclaimed teak dining table, purchased at a London furniture shop, is paired with an antique French sideboard.
 The Chinese dining chairs, circa 1900, are from a shop in Notting Hill.
 High mouldings and shuttered windows are enviable period features.

-Homeowner and designer Colette’s home is a reflection of her signature style: edgy, witty and utterly fearless.
+Homeowner and designer Colette van den Thillart’s London home is a reflection of her signature style: edgy, witty and utterly fearless.
 In her living room, the walls are striated with charcoal grey and lacquered a dramatic peacock blue to create a glamorous look.
 Rich green accents enhance the saturated look, while touches of warm white and brushed gold add a fresh and luxe touch to the space.

-A custom-made amoeba-shaped table with a dragged gesso finish complements the sofa and chairs, and accommodates the seating arrangement.
+In designer Colette van den Thillart’s London home, a custom-made amoeba-shaped table with a dragged gesso finish complements the sofa and chairs, and accommodates the seating arrangement.
 “I’m a devotee to organic shapes.
-They can be more forgiving in space planning,” says Colette, creative director of NH Design.
+They can be more forgiving in space planning,” she says.
+An affordable rug adds bold pattern to the room.

 A blue lacquered wall and ceiling fresco are just two of the rich details that give this room personality.
 The striped tablecloth and green velvet chair adds contrast.
 Gold shell-shaped lights shine on book spines for easy searching.

 This creamy neutral palette and open space are perfect for family life and entertaining.